-(a) Includes Poliomyelitis Acute Anterior, Infantile Paralysis and Polioencephalitis. (b) Includes Puerperal Pyrexia. (c) Includes Scarlatina. (d) Notifiable in Victoria since 13th September, 1933. (e) Includes all forms except in New South Wales, Western Australia and Northern Territory where only pulmonary tuberculosis is notifiable. (f) Includes Enteric Fever and Paratyphoid. (g) Includes Brill's disease, Endemic Typhus and Tropical Typhus.
-Cases found and recorded are all of the mild form known as Brill's disease or Endemic Typhus.
+(a) Includes Poliomyelitis Acute Anterior, Infantile Paralysis and Polioencephalitis. (b) Includes Puerperal Pyrexia. (c) Includes Scarlatina. (d) Includes all forms except in New South Wales, Western Australia and Northern Territory where only pulmonary tuberculosis is notifiable. (e) Includes Enteric Fever and Paratyphoid. (f) Includes Brill's disease, Endemic Typhus and Tropical Typhus.
+Cases found and recorded are all of the mild form known as Brill's disease or Endemic Typhus. (g) Notifiable in Queensland since 25th August, 1934. (h) Includes 987 cases among natives of Torres Straits and Cape York Peninsula. (i) Provisional figures.

 B. Venereal Diseases.-(i) General.
 The prevention and control of venereal diseases are undertaken by the States.
 Each State has a Venereal Diseases Act, or provisions in the Health Act govern the working of the measures taken to combat these diseases.
 Under these Acts notification has been made compulsory in every State except South Australia, where the Venereal Diseases Act has not yet been proclaimed.
 Steps have been taken to ensure free treatment by medical practitioners or in subsidized hospitals and clinics.
 Registered pharmaceutical chemists are allowed to dispense prescriptions only when signed by medical practitioners.
-Clinics have been established, and, in some cases, beds in public hospitals have been set aside for patients suffering from these diseases.
+Clinics have been established and, in some cases, beds in public hospitals have been set aside for patients suffering from these diseases.